mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Todays Tutorial [January 13, 2026]
+# Todays Tutorial [January 14, 2026]
-## Lesson 78: ARM-32 Course 2 (Part 13 - Instruction Pipeline)
+## Lesson 79: ARM-32 Course 2 (Part 14 - Hello World)
-This tutorial will discuss the instruction pipeline.
+This tutorial will discuss the basics of a hello world program in ARM 32-bit.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.